fbpx

 Supersets in German Volume Training

-The best way to approach supersets is by pairing exercises that train agonist-antagonist muscle groups: chest and back, biceps and triceps, quadriceps and hamstrings, etc.
+The best way to approach supersets is by pairing exercises that train agonist-antagonist muscle groups like the chest and back, biceps and triceps, or quadriceps and hamstrings.

 You can also pair unrelated muscles like the chest with calves and biceps with hamstrings.
 Supersets wouldn’t work well in some cases, such as when doing a barbell back workout, because all movements in the workout target one area.